payneteasy/php-library-payneteasy-api/doc/en/payment-scenarios/05-payment-form-integration.md

 ## <a name="callback"></a> Callback processing

 After payment processing has been finished by PaynetEasy, data with processing result is sent to merchant service using a callback.
 This is done to allow payment to be processed by merchant service regardless of whether user was correctly redirected from PaynetEasy gateway or not.
-Processing of that data is the same as processing of data for [sale-form, preauth-form или transfer-form](05-payment-form-integration.md) and it is described in the [basic library usage example](../00-basic-tutorial.md#stage_2).
+Processing of that data is the same as processing of data for [sale-form, preauth-form or transfer-form](05-payment-form-integration.md) and it is described in the [basic library usage example](../00-basic-tutorial.md#stage_2).

 [More about Merchant callbacks](06-merchant-callbacks.md)